jtmuller5/dartantic_ai/PRD.md

 ### Functional
 - The system MUST support agent creation via both model string and provider instance.
-- The system MUST support running prompts and returning string outputs.
+- The system MUST support running prompts and returning streaming string outputs.
 - The system MUST support running prompts and returning typed outputs, using a provided schema and fromJson function.
 - The system MUST support defining tools with typed input (validated via JSON